devtronic/bootstrap3-macro-bundle/doc/types.md

 All other strings will be displayed as Headings.

 ### Linked Item
-A linked item must be an instance of dictionary with the following properties.

 | Field     | Type    | Description                                       |
 |:----------|:-------:|:--------------------------------------------------|
 | text      | string  | The displayed text of the item                    |